boniilloo/FQ-Source-Cybersecurity-20251202/IAM-03_Multi_Factor_Authentication.md

 ### 2.3.
 Database Functions with Privileged Operations

-Database functions that modify admin privileges or handle sensitive data do not enforce MFA requirements.
+Database functions that modify admin privileges or handle sensitive data operate within the context of Supabase Auth, which enforces MFA for developer accounts.
+These functions can be enhanced to verify MFA status for additional roles.

 **Evidence**:
 ```sql